tokenring-ai/tasks/README.md

 #### clear

 Remove all tasks from the current task queue.
-This action cannot be undone.

 **Command**: `tasks clear`